-HP's acquisition of Palm complete, "amazing roadmap" plannedAlex Wagner - Deputy Managing Editor, News Desk
+HP's acquisition of Palm complete, "amazing roadmap" plannedAlex Wagner - Editorial Director of News and Content

 HP's acquisition of Palm was announced just a couple of months ago, and now the deal is complete.
 After the deal was quickly moved through all of the lawyers and red tape, Palm has made the official announcement on its Palm blog.
 When it comes to the future of the two companies, Palm is, of course, very optimistic: